 Appointment of an environmental control officer (ECO) to monitor the site whilst the environmental investigation process is underway.
+Alien vegetation clearing has been ongoing even since the site has been mothballed.

 7. LAND USE OF THE SITE (PRE-COMMENCEMENT)

 Please note: The Department may request specialist input/studies depending on the nature of the land use character of the area and potential impact(s) of the activity/ies.